zblanks/eristropy/docs/math_explanations/stationarity.md

 Technically speaking, the two above properties, if true, define a *weakly stationary* signal.
 To have a *strictly stationary* signal, it is also necessary to have constant autocovariance.
-However, for the purposes of CPET variability analysis, this condition is not necessary, and so when we say that a signal is stationary, we mean in the weak sense.
+However, for the purposes of most entropy analyses, this condition is not necessary, and so when we say that a signal is stationary, we mean in the weak sense.